Advanced Raman Spectroscopy Beyond In-Process Glucose Control of Commercial Cell Culture Processes

 This presentation will describe Biogen’s past efforts and strategic direction as it relates to in-line Raman spectroscopy for cell culture operations and how we intend to leverage its capability beyond metabolite monitoring and glucose feedback control to become an essential element of our Advanced Process Control efforts.

-Presented by Dan Hill, Manufacturing Scientist at Biogen
+Presented by Dan Hill, Senior Manager, Process Analytical Technology at Biogen

 Dan Hill is a Manufacturing Scientist with 13 years of experience in PAT development and commercialization in the pharma/biotech industry.
 He manages Biogen’s commercial process analytical technology (PAT) initiatives across mAB, Oral Solid Dose (OSD), and oligonucleotide manufacturing modalities.
 In his 5 years at Biogen, Dan has consulted and led various teams to commercialize and sustain PAT applications, including but not limited to, feedback control of glucose and metabolite monitoring in cell culture operations using Raman spectroscopy, in-line release of solutions (media/buffers) using simple sensors, rapid identification of raw materials using handheld Raman spectroscopy, and in-line sequence identification of oligonucleotides using FT-IR.
 Prior to his time at Biogen, Dan gained experience as a PAT/CMC Scientist at Boehringer-Ingelheim, Global Near-Infrared spectroscopy capability Manager in Cargill Inc. Corn Milling North America division, and as a chemist in Eli Lilly’s Analytical Sciences Research and Development organization.